second-state/wasm-learning/nodejs/kmeans/README.md

 # The k-means clustering example for machine learning

 In this example, we demonstrate how to do high performance machine learning in Node.js.
-The computationally intensive machine learning code is written in Rust and executed in WebAssembly (the Second State VM or SSVM).
+The computationally intensive machine learning code is written in Rust and executed in WebAssembly.
 The user-facing application that uses machine learning is written in JavaScript and runs in Node.js.
 The example does the following:

 * Simulate three clusters of 2-D data points.
 * Use k-means algorithm to fit a model for the simulated data points.